 Joshua Mathias, Data Scientist, Edcast: It is crucial to have a good data pipeline for ingesting or bringing in data from various sources in real-time.
 Real-time is about efficiency to recommend the user to have proper data caching.
 They use a lot of data and intelligence to advise the user where to store a type of cache data, put objective to the use cases, store what’s used for application immediately vs. what’s used for analysis, or prepare the model beforehand.

-Shree Nair: When you access real-time data, are you most of the time accessing it through a data lake or data warehouse to serve a particular use case, or most of the time you try to get data stored in the data lake and access it from there?
+Shree Nair: When you access real-time data, are you most of the time accessing it through a data lake or data warehouse to serve a particular use case, or do most of the time you try to get data stored in the data lake and access it from there?

 Joshua Mathias: Yes, we store the data in the data lake first and use the data directly from there.
 Essentially all the data is rarely trustful to us and the structure we define ourselves and send the data to the data lake.